willkoehler/KataBankOCR/readme.md

 <http://codingdojo.org/cgi-bin/index.pl?KataBankOCR>

+I wrote the Ruby solution first and then ported to JavaScript.

+## Ruby Solution

-## Steps to run the code
+### Steps to run the code

-Currently the code is exercised solely via the RSpec tests.
+Currently the code is exercised via the RSpec tests.

 Start by installing necessary gems

-    cd [folder where you cloned the code] bundle
+    cd [folder where you cloned the code]/ruby bundle

 Then run the tests